Juhani

 Quality Management Principles and Core Values and Concepts of the

-quality award models were useful when creating bases for the company-dedicated
+performance excellence models are useful when creating bases for the company-dedicated

 approach.
 When striving for competitiveness practical experiences